MichaelCurrin/tweet-gh-actions-py/README.md

 - This is a template project - get a copy and then extend it for your needs.

+## Disclaimer

+Tweeting using API requests and code requires registering a dev account on Twitter, which means filling in an application form and getting approval from Twitter's team.

+## Use-cases
+> How you could use this project

+- Tweet your GitHub repo URL or website URL on a deploy (like a merge to master or a release is created).
+- Generate a random tweet message from a file of possible messages and tweet it daily.
+- Just for fun, enter a message directly in GitHub Actions (though you're limited on the input which only accepts a single line of input - unless you adapted the Python script to convert `"\n"` text into an actual line break).

 ## Sample usage
 > How to run the GitHub Actions workflow manually to create a tweet